BjarneJesse/ASReview_balancing_query_strategies/README.md

 ## Simulation1A

 In the first simulation, all current query strategies are simulated to analyze their performance and effectiveness in the context of this dataset.
 This simulation gives a comparison and evaluation of each of the current strategy's impact on a 'normal' dataset.
 We will do this with all the different parameters on default.
+The data from van_de_Schoot_2018 out the SYNGERGY dataset wil be used.

 ## Simulation1B

 In this simulation, all current balancing strategies are simulated to analyze their performance and effectiveness in the context of this dataset.
 This simulation gives a comparison and evaluation of each of the current strategy's impact on a 'normal' dataset.
 We will do this with all the different parameters on default.
+The data from van_de_Schoot_2018 out the SYNGERGY dataset wil be used.

 ## Simulation2A

 In this simulation the interaction between the balancing strategy 'simple' and the different query-strategies are analyzed.
 This simulation gives a comparison and evaluation of each of the query-strategies with the balancing strategy set on 'simple', This means there is no balancing strategy.
-This comparison will be done on the same dataset as simulation1.
+The data from van_de_Schoot_2018 out the SYNGERGY dataset wil be used.

+## Simulation2A

+In this simulation the interaction between the balancing strategy 'undersample' and the different query-strategies are analyzed.
+This simulation gives a comparison and evaluation of each of the query-strategies with the balancing strategy set on 'undersample', This means there is no balancing strategy.
+The data from van_de_Schoot_2018 out the SYNGERGY dataset wil be used.

 ## How to reproduce the project

 ### 1. Acces the data
-all the data comes from the SYNGERGY dataset
+Please refer to the readme from the data folder

 ### 2. Install ASReview (and Makita)
 Please refer to the readme in the scripts folder.